SerenityOS/serenity/Base/usr/share/man/man7/SystemServer.md

 in this case SystemServer will respawn it again once there is a new connection to its socket.

+SystemServer can also be configured to accept connections on the socket and spawn separate instances of the service for each accepted connection, passing the accepted socket to the service process.

 ## See also

 * [`SystemServer`(5)](../man5/SystemServer.md)